 No. There are no legal fees or costs to apply for compensation.
 To be eligible for compensation, you must have attended one of the identified schools listed in Schedule K and experienced harm.

 Canada has agreed to pay Class Counsel its legal fees and disbursements directly.
-The amount has been approved by the Federal Court.
-Class Counsel’s fees are separate and apart from the compensation for Claimants and from the Legacy Fund.
+The Federal Court approved the amount.
+Class Counsel’s fees are separate from the compensation for Claimants and from the Legacy Fund.

 Any Claimant retaining non-Class Counsel releases Class Counsel from any ongoing responsibilities to them.
 The retainer of non-Class Counsel must outline the consequences that a retainer with them will have on the usual duties and responsibilities owed by Class Counsel to the Claimant.